What Is HubSpot Breeze? Features & Honest Review (2026)

 Can I use Breeze on HubSpot’s free plan?

 You can use Breeze Assistant for basic AI help within HubSpot.
 But you cannot use Breeze Agents (Customer Agent, Prospecting Agent, etc.) on the free plan.
-These require Professional ($450+/mo) or Enterprise ($1,500+/mo) subscriptions.
+These require Professional or Enterprise subscriptions, our pricing guide covers the exact thresholds.
+If you’re on Free or Starter and want AI customer support, third-party tools that work on any HubSpot plan are usually the better option.

 Conclusion

-HubSpot Breeze is a comprehensive AI suite with genuine capabilities across sales, marketing, and customer support.
-For large organisations already invested in HubSpot’s Professional or Enterprise tiers, Breeze adds meaningful AI functionality without switching platforms.
+So, what is HubSpot Breeze in 2026?
+A comprehensive AI suite with genuine capabilities across sales, marketing, and customer support.
+For large organisations already invested in HubSpot’s Professional or Enterprise tiers, Breeze adds meaningful AI functionality without switching platforms, and an honest HubSpot Breeze AI review puts it in roughly the same league as the best general-purpose CRM AI on the market.
+As a HubSpot Breeze review for SMBs, though, the verdict is more mixed.

 But for small and medium businesses, the picture is less clear.
 Most Breeze Agents are locked behind expensive Professional plans.
-The credit-based pricing creates unpredictable costs.
-And customer support automation – where many SMBs need AI most – costs roughly $1 per conversation through Breeze Customer Agent.
+The credit-based pricing creates unpredictable costs, we’ve broken down the maths in our pricing guide.
+And customer support automation, where many SMBs need AI most, is one of the priciest things you can do per credit through Breeze Customer Agent.